Slack vs Discord: Everything You Need to Know (2026)

 Slack and Discord both have extensive help centers where users can find many answers without having to contact support.

-They both have community forums and allow you to contact them via website forms.
+They both have community forums and let you contact them via website forms.

 Slack’s Help Center